vinayhpl/k8s/README.md

 **kube-scheduler**
 * check the unscheduled pods through API server.
-* Picks the node for pod deploy and send back information to API server.
+* Picks the node for pod deploy and send back information to API server about node.

 etcd